haihala/whoops-all-grapplers/docs/2. Areas/spec/characters/Mizuki.md

 - Doesn't go that far vertically
 - Slightly - on block

-#### Low poke
+#### Pommel pummel
 - Input: `s` while crouching
-- Visual: Urien cr.lk
+- Visual: Baiken 5p + Jetstream Sam sword eject
-- Neutral on block
-- Special cancel combo on hit
+- Function: Anti-air, launcher
+- Fantastic if it hits, alright on block, will get you punished on whiff
-	- Not hit-confirmable
+- Not the best in terms of horizontal range

-#### Falcon knee
+#### Kickflip
-- Input: `s` while in the air
+- Input: `f` while in the air
-- Visual: Nago j.k
+- Visual: Johnny j.D + Guile flash kick
-- Function: Jump-in, pressure, combo starter
+- Function: Alters jump arc, air-to-air
-- Can be used to air to air to an extent
-- Quite active, but hits harder during a specific frame
+- She does a mini double jump
+- Can hit cross up

 #### Ground throw
 - Input: `w` while standing
-- Visual: Grab the collar and sweep the leg
+- Visual: Grab the collar, drag it down and sweep the leg
+- Keeps you close for oki

 #### Back throw
 - Input: `4w` while standing
 - Visual: She jumps on top of you, knees to the shoulders, pushes you down and rolls away
+- Target remains about where they were, but she rolls relatively far away

 #### Sweep
 - Input: `w` while crouching